Updated August 2019

 Admission to the CSE graduate program is very selective.
 Our department receives over 4,000 applications annually.
 We seek applicants with a strong academic background in computer science and engineering and/or a related field and a demonstrated potential for success in graduate school.
 Each application undergoes a comprehensive review by the CSE Admissions Committee, which examines every component of the application and supplemental materials when considering an applicant for admission.
 (Standardized test scores and grade point averages (GPA) are an integral part of the evaluation process, but admissions decisions are NOT made based on these components alone.)

 The MS and PhD degree programs are mutually independent.
+You may only apply for one program or the other; applications for both the MS and PhD programs will not be accepted.
 Current students in the MS program who wish to continue in the PhD program must submit an internal application by the general application deadline for the year they are seeking admission.
 The application will be reviewed along with those of the external PhD applicants for that admissions cycle.
 (An MS degree is not required for admission to the PhD program).

 If you are interested in enrolling in Computer Science and Engineering classes without being matriculated in a degree program you may do so through the Concurrent Enrollment Program.

-The CSE department has a limited number of fee waivers available.
+The CSE department has a limited number of application fee waivers available for students who have demonstrated a significant contribution to diversity throughout their educational lives.
 If you would like to request a CSE department fee waiver, please fill out the Fee Waiver Application.

 Graduate Admission Requirements